-Vedi town is one of the main cities of Ararat Region.
+Vedi town is one of the main cities of the Ararat Region.
 It is located on the right bank of Vedi river which flows through the city and at the western part of the fertile Ararat plain.
-The town has an average height of 900 meters above sea level an has extremely cold, snowy winters.
+The town has an average height of 900 meters above sea level.
+The winters are extremely cold, and snowy.

 The city is 35 km south of the capital Yerevan and 18 km southeast of Artashat.
 The Goravan semi-desert makes a natural border at the south of the town and the Urts mountains form the natural borders of Vedi from the north.